 TN has shown a link to Multiple Sclerosis (MS) in some patients.

 Northern Westchester Hospital offers patients a variety of surgical and non-surgical Trigeminal Neuralgia treatment options.

 While the treatments vary with each patient, Trigeminal Neuralgia treatment options may include the use of anticonvulsant drugs to minimize the activity of the trigeminal nerve; pain medications and antidepressants.

 Gamma Knife Radiosurgery

 Because TN symptoms can become drug-resistant over time, many patients seek minimally-invasive surgical treatments for their symptoms.
 Gamma Knife radiosurgery, radiofrequency ablations, and compression of the trigeminal nerve using a tiny balloon implanted under general anesthesia.

 Gamma Knife radiosurgery at Northern Westchester Hospital is performed using the most advanced Gamma Knife model available, the Gamma Knife Perfexion.

 Trigeminal neuralgia: Initial pain relief reported ranges from 78-94%.
 Long-term pain relief varies from 32-81% across various treatment centers.
 Level 2 clinical research shows Gamma Knife radiosurgery to have the lowest rate of morbidity or sensory/nerve dysfunction when compared to other treatment techniques.
 Research also supports that repeat treatment for patients who experience a relapse of pain (after initial treatment) can offer an equivalent rate of pain control.
 The treatment goal is reduction of or freedom from medications.

-To learn more about Trigeminal Neuralgia treatment options here at Northern Westchester Hospital in Mount Kisco, NY, contact the NWH Gamma Knife Center at 914.242.8113 to schedule a consultation with a TN expert.
+To learn more about Trigeminal Neuralgia treatment options here at Northern Westchester Hospital in Mount Kisco, NY, contact the NWH Radiosurgery Center at 914.242.8113 to schedule a consultation with a TN expert.